taichuai/MODA/README.md

 MODA is a unified system for multi-person, diverse, and high-fidelity talking portrait generation.

+## 🎊 News

+1. `2023/08/13` Inference codes have been released.

+MODA is a unified system for multi-person, diverse, and high-fidelity talking portrait generation.

 ## 🛠️ Installation

 After cloning the repository please install the environment by running the `install.sh` script.
 It will prepare the MODA for usage.